jurra/ICED_2019/02_METHODS.md

 - Interviews and talks from founders of free software and open source movement.
 - Forums of different projects like RepRap.
 - Project and product documentation
+- The Authors familiarity with certain open source projects.
+- The availability of data like discussions, documentation, and resources to pursue this study.

 ### Procedure